nickhodge/BoxKite.Twitter/README.md

 *  API rate limits

 ##Tests:
-* 114 test methods with average of 4 assertion tests each
+* 116 test methods with average of 4 assertion tests each
 * Both Twitter API 1.1 and Userstream Unit Tests
-* 50 "Live Fire Tests".
-Included as a separate project, it is engaged via the Console; uses a real Twitter Account to exercise the API.
+* 50 "Live Fire Tests" (Live integration tests) Included as a separate project, it is engaged via the Console; uses a real Twitter Account to exercise the API.
 Configurable Test series, individual tests that can be run.
 * Test source is JSON from [dev.twitter.com](https://dev.twitter.com/) and where innaccurate on the site, taken from live data or corrected to match live data.
 * Error response type testing (eg: 429 rate_limits) & generic decode tests included